silentroach/twic2-archived/README.md

 ## How to help

-You need to install [NodeJS](http://nodejs.org/) and [grunt](http://gruntjs.com/getting-started).
+You need to install [NodeJS](http://nodejs.org/) and [grunt](http://gruntjs.com/getting-started) and run this:

 	git clone https://github.com/silentroach/twic.git
 	cd twic
 	npm install
 	grunt

-Now you are ready to add the `src` folder to your Chrome extensions list (in developer mode).
+Then you need to add the `src` folder to your Chrome extensions list in developer mode.

 Please respect the [EditorConfig](http://editorconfig.org/) project settings.

-That's all you need to help me develop this awesome extension.

 ## Database